charlesfrisbee/garmin-workouts-mcp/README.md

 ### Quick Start

-Just start creating workouts!
-The server will prompt for authentication if needed.

-**Create a single workout:**
-"Create a 10 min warmup, 5x1km threshold intervals with 2 min rest, then 10 min cooldown"
+1. **Request a workout** - Just describe what you want: "Create a 10 min warmup, 5x1km threshold intervals with 2 min rest, then 10 min cooldown"

+2. **Authenticate when needed** - A browser window will open to Garmin Connect for you to log in (happens when tokens expire ~every 5 minutes)

+3. **Your workout appears** - The tool creates it directly in your Garmin Connect account and provides a link to view it

+4. **Available on device** - The workout will be available in Garmin Connect and can be sent to your device from there

+**Your login is temporarily saved** - Tokens are stored securely on your machine but expire after ~5 minutes, so you may need to re-authenticate between sessions.

 **Create multiple workouts in one session:**